What Do Dogs Like? 15 Things Your Pup Really Wants from You

 The same tasty, nutritious dog kibble

-Humans love variety when it comes to our food but that is not a trait dogs share, no matter how interested they appear in your dinner, Askeland says.
+Humans love variety when it comes to food, but that is not a trait dogs share, no matter how interested they appear in your dinner, Askeland says.
 Instead of constantly rotating them through flavors and brands, find one they like and stick with it, she suggests.
 You can always give them small treats at other times for a little surprise.
-Here are some common foods that can be toxic for dogs.
+But make sure to keep them away from foods that can be toxic for dogs.

 Dog